wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Setup Process

-You get the exact setup steps by picking a programming language and framework in a [table below](#pick-a-language-and-framework-to-instrument).
+You get the exact setup steps by [picking a programming language and framework](#pick-a-language-and-framework-to-instrument) below, and clicking on the link.

 In all cases, you will: